Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Approximating the Shrinkage Factors in Theorem

 \section{Approximating the Shrinkage Factors in Theorem \ref{thm::crit_set_B}}

-As shown in the proof of Theorem \ref{thm::crit_set_B}, any non-zero solution $\lambda_h$ for the shrinkage factors must satisfy Provided that \eqref{eq::star_thresh} holds with a strict inequality, $\inf r_h < 1$ and so $r_h - 1$ admits two unique roots in $(0, 1)$ since $\liminf_{\lambda \to 0, 1} r_h(\lambda) > 1$.
-Equality in \eqref{eq::star_thresh} corresponds to a single root at $\lambda_0$ with double multiplicity.
+As shown in the proof of Theorem \ref{thm::crit_set_C}, any non-zero solution $\bfz_i$ for the shrinkage factors must be a root of Provided that \eqref{eq::star_thresh} holds with a strict inequality, the latter achieves a minimum value strictly below $0$, leading to two unique roots in $(0, 1)$.
+Equality in \eqref{eq::star_thresh} corresponds to a single root at $\bfz_{*, i}$ with double multiplicity.
 In the former case, we may use the secant method to approximate the two unique roots to arbitrary precision.
 For generic functions, convergence of the secant method requires initialization sufficiently close to a root, see Chapter 6 of \cite{quarteroni_sacco_et_all_2007} for more details.
-We have already shown that $r_h$ is strictly convex over $\ggR$, with a unique minimum at $\lambda_0 \in (0, 1)$, which makes the roots amenable to approximation by the secant method.
+We have already shown that $p$ is strictly convex over $\ggR$, with a unique minimum at $\bfz_{*, i} \in (0, 1)$, which makes the roots amenable to approximation by the secant method.
 For the sake of completeness, a full proof of this fact is provided below.

 \begin{lemma} Let $a < b$ and suppose $\psi : [a, b] \to \R$ is twice continuously differentiable, strictly increasing, and strictly convex over $(a, b)$.
 If $\psi(a) < 0 < \psi(b)$, then $\psi$ admits a unique root $x_* \in (a , b)$ and where $\phi : [a, x_*] \to \R$ is given by \end{lemma}